 Throughout this period Child Welfare Department Annual Reports contain images of positive activities conducted at the home, including cooking, dressmaking and basketball.
 It also publicised images of renovations and refurbishments.
 A 1967 report even described the main building as retaining its 'old world charm'.
 The words of former residents and historians paint another picture: of an institution that was repressive, regimented and abusive.
 The existence of Hay was not widely acknowledged.

-Former inmates of Parramatta have conducted a number of reunions, and plays, documentaries and books have been produced about their lives, greatly increasing community awareness about their experiences.
-The buildings at Parramatta form part of the Parramatta Female Factory Precinct - a significant site in Australian women's and child welfare history.
+Through the Parragirls organsisation, former inmates of Parramatta have conducted a number of reunions, and plays, documentaries and books have been produced about their lives, greatly increasing community awareness about their experiences.

 A fire occurred in the Orphan School building on 21 December 2012, causing significant damage and destroying the historic interior, and much of the remaining graffiti from its time as a girls' home.